-The drought permit/order measures are assessed as having a wide range of potential effects, from moderate adverse effects on biodiversity, flora and fauna for some options to moderate beneficial effects for water resource reliability and resilience.
+The drought permit/order and supply action measures are assessed as having a wide range of potential effects, from moderate adverse effects on biodiversity, flora and fauna for some options to moderate beneficial effects for water resource reliability and resilience.
 All of these measures involve abstracting more water from existing licensed water sources under temporary revisions to the abstraction licence conditions.

 The adverse effects arising from the implementation of the drought permits and orders are associated with reduced water levels and flows in watercourses.
 In many cases this may result in adverse effects on the water quality and ecology of the impacted watercourses.
 In some instances there are also adverse effects on aquatic recreational activities, water-dependent cultural heritage assets and landscapes characterised by watercourses.

 Beneficial effects are associated with maintaining public health, livelihoods and wider societal benefits through the provision of water supplies during prolonged periods of drought.
-The drought permits and orders also ensure resilience to drought which may become more prevalent due to climate change.
+The supply-side measures also ensure resilience to drought which may become more prevalent due to climate change.

-The SEA highlights that the majority of the drought permit/order measures considered for inclusion in the draft DP would have no greater than minor adverse effects across the SEA objectives.
-This includes the drought orders/permits for Brownsover on River Avon, Derwent Reservoirs, Eathorpe on River Leam and Wyelands on the River Wye.
+The SEA highlights that the majority of the drought permit/order measures and supply action measures considered for inclusion in the draft DP would have no greater than minor adverse effects across the SEA objectives.

-In contrast, more significant adverse effects have been identified for two drought permits/orders associated with the River Derwent and River Churnet.
-Operation of the Ambergate on River Derwent drought permit/order would reduce water levels and flows in the river such that there would likely be moderate adverse effects on informal recreational activities in vicinity of Belper.
-The River Derwent is a key feature of the Derwent Valley Mills World Heritage Site, as such, reduced water levels in the river may also have moderate adverse effects on the setting of this designated site.
+In contrast, more significant adverse effects have been identified for four of the drought permits/orders; Ambergate on River Derwent, Brownsover on River Avon, Derwent Valley Reservoirs and Tittesworth Reservoir and River Churnet.
+Operation of the Ambergate on River Derwent drought permit/order could potentially reduce water quality as a result of increases in phosphate within the watercourse.

+The Brownsover on River Avon would have adverse effects on water sensitive SSSIs downstream, namely the Brandon Marsh and Tiddesley Wood SSSI.
+Both the Derwent Valley Reservoirs and Tittesworth Reservoir and River Churnet drought permit/orders would result in moderate adverse effects on water flows and levels.
+The adverse effect on the flows in the River Derwent immediately downstream of Ladybower Reservoir (at Yorkshire Bridge), during operation of the Derwent Valley Reservoirs drought permit/order would be moderate, relating to between a 37% to 53% reduction in low flows, with associated reduction in wetted depth and width.
 The Tittesworth Reservoir and River Churnet drought permit/order also performs relatively poorly across the SEA objectives with the most significant adverse effects relating to water and biodiversity, flora and fauna.
 Operation of the drought permit/order would result in moderate adverse effects on water flows and levels between Tittesworth Reservoir and the Abbey Green borehole discharge point.
-These reduced freshwater flows would be associated with moderate adverse effects on the brook lamprey fish species and the migration of salmon.

 The Site G on River Severn drought permit/order measure performs the best across the SEA objectives with no more than negligible adverse effects and major beneficial effects on population and human health.
-This is due to the fact that flows in the River Severn would continue to be supported by the River Severn regulation scheme, such that the additional abstraction at Site G under the drought permit/order would be offset by maintenance by the Environment Agency of the 5-day average 850 MI/d minimum flow requirement at Bewdley.
+This is due to the fact that flows in the River Severn would continue to be supported by the River Severn regulation scheme, such that the additional abstraction at Site G under the drought permit/order would be offset by maintenance by the Environment Agency of the 5-day average 850MI/d minimum flow requirement at Bewdley.
 Therefore, effects of the Site G drought permit/order acting alone on freshwater inflows to the Severn estuary would be expected to be negligible, since any effects would be counterbalanced by additional river regulation releases upstream.